baresip/re/src/trice/README.md

 done - make a new test-client (reicec) and test on a public server done - do we need to support LITE at all?
-No. done - split EOC flag into local_eoc and remote_eoc done - send trigged request from stunsrv done - new module "icesdp" for SDP encoding/decoding done - add a new module "shim" (RFC 4571)
+No. done - split EOC flag into local_eoc and remote_eoc done - send triggered request from stunsrv done - new module "icesdp" for SDP encoding/decoding done - add a new module "shim" (RFC 4571)
      - ICE module should be Conncheck-only, no data-transport